 The information for the dataset is a result of information keyed into web applications either by the public/applicant or by an agency employee.
 The source of the dataset is the Social Security Unified Measurement System (SUMS) Counts Data Warehouse.
 The data is updated daily with the most current SUMS Workload data from the Medicare Operational Data Store.

-Field A: Geographic Area, indicates the state (or one other location which is the District of Columbia and is shown in the table as DC) provided as the applicant's address.
-Locations other than the fifty states and DC are shown as “no zip available”.
+State: The state (or the District of Columbia, shown in the table as "DC") provided as the applicant's address.
+Locations other than the fifty states and DC are shown as "No Zip Available".

-Field B: Decisions Made, indicates the number of decisions made on Extra Help With Medicare Prescription Drug Plan Cost applications by the Social Security Administration.
+Decisions Made: The number of decisions made on Extra Help With Medicare Prescription Drug Plan Cost applications by the Social Security Administration.

-Field D: Percentage Eligible, Field C divided by Field B expressed as a percentage.
-This is the percentage of applicants eligible for Extra Help With Medicare Prescription Drug Plan Cost after filing an application with Social Security.
+Percentage Eligible: Eligible divided by Decisions Made expressed as a percentage.
+This is the percentage of applicants eligible for Extra Help With Medicare Prescription Drug Plan Costs after filing an application with Social Security.